-Due to the nature of activities undertaken by Firstsource Solutions Ltd (FSL), there is limited amount and type of that are produced from the FSL sites.
-The waste types, range from general office wastes including paper, cardboard, along with ink, toner cartridges and up to E-waste.
-The Company has a responsibility to ensure that all of these wastes are managed responsibly and disposed wherever applicable using approved, registered waste contractors.
+Due to the nature of activities undertaken by Firstsource Solutions Ltd (FSL), there is limited amount of waste streams that are produced from FSL sites.
+The waste streams range from general wastes and recyclable materials, through to some special and hazardous wastes.
+The Company has a duty to ensure that all of these wastes are disposed of responsibly, using approved, registered waste contractors.